ieiei/ianvei/rust-for-rustaceans/7 MACROS.md

 **Hygiene**

-You may have heard that Rust macros are *hygienic*, and perhaps that being hygienic makes them safer or nicer to work with, without necessarily under- standing what that means.
-When we say Rust macros are hygienic, we mean that a declarative macro (generally) cannot affect variables that aren’t explic- itly passed to it.
+You may have heard that Rust macros are *hygienic*, and perhaps that being hygienic makes them safer or nicer to work with, without necessarily understanding what that means.
+When we say Rust macros are hygienic, we mean that a declarative macro (generally) cannot affect variables that aren’t explicitly passed to it.
 A trivial example is that if you declare a variable with the name foo, and then call a macro that also defines a variable named foo, the macro’s foo is by default not visible at the call site (the place where the macro is called from).
 Similarly, macros cannot access variables defined at the call site (even self) unless they are explicitly passed in.
 You can, most of the time, think of macro identifiers as existing in their own namespace that is separate from that of the code they expand into.
 For an example, take a look at the code in Listing 7-5, which has a macro that tries (and fails) to shadow a variable at the call site.

 ```
 macro_rules! let_foo {